Follow Michael

 This kind of progress does not happen without the dedication of our teams.
 Every day, staff across our organization put patients first, pay attention to the details and step in to ensure the highest possible level of care.
 That commitment is what moves us forward and makes a real difference for the patients we serve.

 The Leapfrog Hospital Safety Grade is a national measure that evaluates hospitals on their ability to protect patients from preventable harm, including medical errors, injuries and infections.
-The Leapfrog Hospital Safety Grade uses up to 32 evidence-based measures of patient safety, including CMS Medicare PSI 90 Patient Safety and Adverse Events composite, which includes 10 component measures.
+The Leapfrog Hospital Safety Grade uses up to 32 evidence-based measures of patient safety, including CMS Medicare Patient Safety Indicators and Adverse Events composite, which includes 10 component measures.
 Further details about the grading process can be found here.

 Today’s patients are more informed than ever.
 With information readily available online, many people actively seek out safety and quality ratings when making decisions about where to receive care.
 Cape Fear Valley Health recognizes and welcomes this level of engagement and is deeply committed to patient safety, to continuous improvement and to maintaining the trust communities place in us.